bikeshaving/crank/website/documents/guides/02-elements.md

 ## JSX

-Crank can be used with [JSX](https://facebook.github.io/jsx/), a well-supported, XML-like syntax extension to JavaScript.
+Crank is designed to be used with [JSX](https://facebook.github.io/jsx/), a well-supported, XML-like syntax extension to JavaScript.
 Most popular JavaScript transpilers support JSX transforms as an out-of-the-box feature.
 These transpilers work by transforming JSX expressions into function calls, and by convention, this has usually been a function called `createElement()`.
 For example, in the following code, the JSX expression assigned to `el` transpiles to the `createElement()` call assigned to `el1`.

 ```jsx
 /** @jsx createElement */